cran-task-views/TimeSeries/TimeSeries.md

     `r pkg("WaveletComp")` provides some tools for
     wavelet-based analysis of univariate and bivariate time series including cross-wavelets, phase-difference and significance tests.
     `r pkg("biwavelet")` is a port of the WTC Matlab package for univariate and bivariate wavelet analyses.
     `r pkg("mvLSW")` provides tools for multivariate locally stationary wavelet processes.
+    `r pkg("LSWPlib")` contains functions for simulation and spectral estimation of locally stationary wavelet packet processes.
     Tests of white noise using wavelets are provided by `r pkg("hwwntest")`.
     Wavelet scalogram tools are contained in `r pkg("wavScalogram")`.
-Further wavelet methods can be found in the packages
-    `r pkg("rwt")`, `r pkg("waveslim")`,
+    Further wavelet methods can be found in the packages `r pkg("rwt")`, `r pkg("waveslim")`,
     `r pkg("wavethresh")`.
 -   *Harmonic regression* using Fourier terms is implemented in